- Life & Money

 If you’re not sure what this figure should be, look at how much you’ve spent over the past three months and use that to get a clearer picture.
 Or pick a month that you’d consider a typical month as far as your discretionary spending goes, and use that figure.

-Budgeting step 6: Do some simple math
+Find your advisorBudgeting step 6: Do some simple math

 Take your total monthly take-home pay and subtract your fixed expenses (including non-monthly costs) and your goal funding.

 What’s left is how much you have available for discretionary spending.
 Is this number higher than what you added up as your actual discretionary spending?
-Then congratulations — you’re living within your means!
+Then congratulations—you’re living within your means!

 But if your actual discretionary spending is higher than what the math says it should be, it means you’ve got some work to do.
 You’ll have to figure out which of your expenses are eating up too much of your budget, and where you may want to cut back to make sure you aren’t going into debt to afford your lifestyle.

-Even if you aren’t overspending, though, it’s still worth taking a look at your expense categories to figure out if you’re happy with where your money is going compared with the goals you have for you or your family.
+Even if you aren’t overspending, it’s still worth looking at your expense categories to figure out if you’re happy with where your money is going compared with the goals you have for you or your family.
 For instance, maybe you’ve been wanting to up your IRA contributions.
 Would you be willing to cut a subscription service that you don’t use very often in order to divert that money to retirement?
 Do you find your fixed costs take up such a large chunk of your budget pie that you don’t have any “fun money” left?

 Crafting the right budget for you means finding a balance between being able to afford your lifestyle now while saving for your future later — without feeling like you’re depriving yourself.
 So don’t be afraid to adjust your figures as your goals shift.
 After all, your life will change over time, and so should your budget.